Torbidos7/generative_models/README.md

 - image_shape: The shape of the input image.
 - depths: A list of integers representing the number of filters in each convolutional layer.
-- initial_dim: The dimension of the first fully connected layer.
+- dense_dim: The dimension of the first fully connected layer.
 - latent_dim: The dimension of the latent space.
 - **kwargs: Additional keyword arguments for configuring the U-Net model.